A Few Newer Stories

 Villamuelas appears at the base of a slope: half a dozen streets of two-storied buildings.
 The bullring is just outside town.
 It is portable, made of corrugated tin and set up in a muddy field.
 Spain has fewer bullfights than it did before television and the family car.
 A banderillero takes what he can get.

-“It’s your legs and your head,” Ernesto Sabrino says as he parks his car in front of the bar in the village square.
+“It’s your legs and your head,” Ernesto Sobrino says as he parks his car in front of the bar in the village square.
 “You need both.
 I jog.
 I don’t drink or smoke.
 The crowd doesn’t cheer for me.
 I’m beyond the point where I expect to be a star.
 But we are the pillars of the bullfight.”

 The rain has eased off.
 A woman is washing out of few things at the fountain.
 A man is selling fried dough.
 Strung between two balconies, a banner announces today’s fiesta.
 The bar is packed, its floor littered with shrimp shells.
 The band sprawls on plastic chairs, drinking coffee.
 Men in berets lean on canes, wine glasses in hand.
-Sabrino works his way through, orders an anisette, then remembers he doesn’t drink.
+Sobrino works his way through, orders an anisette, then remembers he doesn’t drink.